Check & Pay Your Challan in Minutes

 3. Approach the Right Authority: This may include, state traffic police, Lok Adalat, or RTO with the challan and your evidence.

-4. Request for Hearing: In some situations, particularly if it is a larger sum or a repeat offense, you may be required to appear in court .
+4. Request for Hearing: In some situations, particularly if it is a larger sum or a repeat offence, you may be required to appear in court .
 You can explain your situation to the judge and request leniency.

 Know the Law (Before You Settle Your Challan)